CDT Day 38: Goldstone Pass to Montana? Idaho? – Fox Camp to Sunrise Slopey Porch Camp

 The trail smoothed out from there and I rode the ridge on meandering undulations through forest and burn areas of various vintages, the freshest of which still smelled like a campfire.
 Rooster joined me for the cruise and we discussed our trail bucket lists, increasing usage of the long trails, and hammock camping.
 We blasted out the first seven miles in great time.

 I took a break to air out my feet and wait for Spice.
 She found me five minutes after leaving a break of her own and we rolled out for an area of general flatness.
 A dirt road took us to a nasty cow creek where we joined the dudes for lunch.
-I bleached the brownish water, but wasn’t stoked to drink it, though I had no choice.
+I bleached the brownish water, but wasn’t stoked to drink it.
+I had no choice.

 A dusty path through Oregon-inspired forest blurred for the next few hours.
 Spice and I hiked hard to take advantage of this easier section of trail, listening to some choice Macklemore songs.
 The trees opened up to sagebrush and yellow flowers, revealing a sweeping vista of more of the same.
 Big time thunderstorms surrounded us, but I wasn’t worried about them at our lower elevation.
-We rounded down to Lemhi Pass, a spot of significance for Lewis and Clark for some reason.
+We rounded down to Lemhi Pass, a spot of significance for the Lewis and Clark expedition for some reason.

 A dense rain shower surprised us as we read some educational signs, soaking me through with fat drops in no time.
 Spice and I ran to find shelter at the Sacajawea Memorial Park, but didn’t make it there before the rain passed.
 It was a good place for second lunch anyway so we spread out for a chill session.
 Crunchberry, Rooster, and Pine Stick all showed up shortly after and we drank deep from the small trickle claiming to be the headwaters of the Missouri River.
 True or not, it was better than cow water.